Project-Club-IIITS/hacktoberfest2019-participants/docs/pull_request_template.md

 Please provide the following details:

-Full Name:
+Full Name :

-IIITS email:
+IIITS email :

-IIITS Roll No.:
+IIITS Roll No :

-Check your contributions in **this** PR
+Check your contributions in THIS Pull Request
 ---

 - [ ] **Name added** to index.html
 - [ ] **Experience added** using a Markdown file

+use [x] (no spaces) to mark a tick, For example
+- [x] Task Done